 10 Service billed was not provided according to the progress note Description The corresponding progress note for the service billed documents that the service was not provided.
 Reference Services Manual: see page that describes exact service(s) billed Example(s) A drug screen was billed, but the corresponding progress note states that the client did not complete the drug screen.
-A group therapy session was billed, but the contents of the corresponding progress note state that the client was a no-show.
+A group therapy session was billed, but the contents of the corresponding progress note state that the client was a neighbor. progress note state that the client was a no-show.
 An individual therapy session was billed, but the note doesn't describe an individual session but rather a group session.
 Take-Away Progress notes must demonstrate that the service billed was provided.